LL.M., Taxation, University of Florida College of Law (Graduate Fellow), 2008

 In his tax controversy practice, Brian represents clients in all stages of tax controversy before the Internal Revenue Service and the Florida Department of Revenue.
 From state sales tax audits to federal backup withholding issues, Brian has extensive experience resolving tax disputes for his clients.
 This success includes successfully negotiating installment agreements with both federal and state authorities, enabling businesses to continue operation while satisfying tax obligations, and providing collection relief to individual taxpayers.

-Brian writes and lectures frequently on the topics of estate planning, probate and trust administration, federal taxation, and international tax.
+Brian writes and lectures frequently on the topics of estate planning, federal taxation, international taxation, foreign trusts, and pre-immigration planning.
 He also produces a tax law blog.
 For a listing of Brian’s recent speaking engagements, see below.

 A native of Northeast Florida, Brian graduated with honors from the University of Florida in 2001 with a Bachelor of Arts degree in Classics (with an emphasis in Ancient Languages and Classical History).
 Upon graduation, Brian returned to his hometown, Keystone Heights, Florida to teach and coach high school football.
 After three years of teaching, Brian returned to the University of Florida to earn his law degree.
 Brian graduated with honors from the University of Florida Levin College of Law in 2007.
 He then proceeded to earn his Master of Laws (LL.M.) in Taxation from the Florida Graduate Tax Program in 2008.
 While attending the Graduate Tax Program, Brian served as a Research Assistant to Professor Steven J. Willis.